jameshfisher/jameshfisher.com/_posts/2016-12-27-arrays-in-structs.md

 ---
-title: Arrays in structs in C
+title: "How do I put an array in a struct in C?"
 ---

 Redis uses a string encoding which it calls "Simple Dynamic Strings".
 Simplified, it looks like: